 Of the more than 7,000 documented languages in the world today, over half do not have written Christian scriptures.
 This means that 209 million people do not, or cannot, possess any part of the Bible in their own language.
 Those of us who do are fortunate.

 Bible Sunday, as its promoters rightly point out, may be marked on any (or every!)
 Sunday.
-But in 2016 the Bible Society is offering Sunday 23 October as a day when many churches may wish to focus their attention on the stories, songs, theology, laws and visions that combine to create the hugely rich tapestry of writings we call the Christian scriptures.
+But in 2018 the Bible Society is offering Sunday 28 October as a particular day on which many churches may wish to focus their attention on the stories, songs, theology, laws and visions that combine to create that rich tapestry of writings we call the Christian scriptures.

 In Singing the Faith, section nine is devoted to The Holy Scriptures (StF 153 – 164).
 Authors range from Charles Wesley (Come, divine interpreter and Come, Holy Ghost, our hearts inspire) to Dan Damon (When listening prophets dare to speak), with two hymns apiece from Christopher Idle and Keith Getty/Stuart Townend.

-Five additional hymns are suggested at the end of the section from elsewhere in the hymn book – including William Reid’s Help us, O Lord to learn (the truth your word imparts…) (StF 501) and Brian Wren’s Deep in the shadows of the past (StF 463):
+In the music edition of StF, additional hymns are suggested at the end of the section from elsewhere in the book – including William Reid’s Help us, O Lord to learn (the truth your word imparts…) (StF 501) and Brian Wren’s Deep in the shadows of the past (StF 463).

 Telling it like Timothy

 This year, the Bible Society has drawn inspiration from 2 Timothy 3: 14 – 4: 5.
 It is a passage that continues to sound prescient in our own age: